navidrome/website/content/en/docs/Getting started/insights.md

 ---

 **In Summary**:
-When gathered from many Navidrome instances, these metrics and settings help you understand the *aggregate* patterns of usage, deployment environments, media collections, and configuration preferences.
+When gathered from many Navidrome instances, these metrics and settings are invaluable in understanding the *aggregate* patterns of usage, deployment environments, media collections, and configuration preferences.
 This aggregated data is *not* intended for diagnosing single-instance issues; rather, it provides a high-level view of how Navidrome is deployed and used by its community overall.